bm2-lab/CRISPR-off-target-data-imbalance/README.md

 ==========
 ## Indroduction
-For genome-wide CRISPR off-target cleavage sites(OTS) prediction, an import issue is data imbalance – the number of true off-target cleavage sites recognized by whole-genome off-target detection techniques is much smaller than that of all possible nucleotide mismatch loci, making the training of machine leaning model very challenging.
+For genome-wide CRISPR off-target cleavage sites(OTS) prediction, an import issue is data imbalance – the number of true off-target cleavage sites recognized by whole-genome off-target detection techniques is much smaller than that of all possible nucleotide mismatch loci, making the training of machine leaning model very challenging.<br>
 In our work,we point out that